 “The idea of working in a job where my sole goal is to help and empower people, that’s really what I want to do with my life,” says British volunteer Sam Huckstep.
-He is taking part in a European Solidarity Corps placement for the French Red Cross in Orléans, north-central France, for a whole year.
+He spent a year on a European Solidarity Corps placement with the French Red Cross in Orléans, north-central France.

 Sam grew up in Oxford and spent four years at university in Scotland, where he studied Modern History and English Literature at St Andrew’s.
 The 24-year-old found out about the placement while attending a course in NGO management at university.
 He wanted to gain experience in working in a non-profit setting to help other people.

 “This European Solidarity Corps placement offered exactly that and, even better, it offered a chance to do it in France, so I’d be able to improve my French language skills, and with the Red Cross”.

 Sam started his placement in August 2019, supporting unaccompanied minor migrants in Orléans, most of them 16-18 year old boys who were French speakers.
 His role was to welcome them in a dedicated room equipped with a football table, a little snooker table and a coffee machine, where they could get personal items such as clothing and hygiene products.

 As part of a team, Sam helped with integration by setting up projects and researching opportunities for these young people.
 He helped with homework and with writing CVs, looking for apprenticeships and jobs, he played football, visited museums, and even shared idyllic moments with the young people, like toasting chestnuts picked at a nearby wood.
 These activities built trust, and some of the young people even shared that they hoped to become a volunteer themselves.

 Many of these young people arrived quite nervous and uncertain.
 To notice how over several weeks, by coming here, contributing to and being part of a community of volunteers, they’ve opened up and visibly grown in self-confidence and being willing to express themselves – that’s something which really stood out.